matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 }
 ```

-Here we create the "bot manager", given a channel to send requests to our minecraft server (`serverRequests`) and a channel that receives custom messages that we want to send _back_ to the discord server (`discordResponses`).
+Here we create the "bot manager," given a channel to send requests to our Minecraft server (`serverRequests`) and a channel that receives custom messages that we want to send _back_ to the discord server (`discordResponses`).

 By using the disgord api `client.On(...)`, we're able to pass our `handleMessage` function and listen to messages that users send in our discord server.